runescapehall/Runescape-Affiliate/_posts/2020-07-31-runescape-classic-private-server.md

 ## Which Server Software to Use?

 In my [previous post](https://www.runescapehall.net/2020/04/27/runescape-classic-is-dead.html) on Runescpe Classic coming to an end, there are multiple software projects available to create a private server on your own VPS or cloud hosting.
-Considering you may want a more authentic experience, I think usig Open-RSC would be the best example.
+Considering you may want a more authentic experience, I think using Open-RSC would be the best example.

 The Open RSC project uses IntelliJ IDEA Community, OpenJDK 13+, and MariaDB (MySQL) server as the backbone of it’s code-base, so be sure to have those installed on your server, whether it’s Linux, BSD, or Windows based.